Go

 file at the root of your repository.
 This guide uses a

-customized docker image razorci/go
+customized docker image razorci/golang

 which has common dependencies installed already.